Heat stroke

 Heatstroke is a life-threatening disorder requiring immediate medical attention.
 An inability to control core body temperature becomes a medical emergency.
 A core body temperature exceeding 104 degrees, confusion, disorientation, and unconsciousness are hallmark signs.

 If left untreated, body temperature will continue to rise progressing to coma and even death.
+Call 9-1-1 when heat stroke is suspected.
 Rapid cooling of the body in an ice bath is the best form of treatment.
 If cold-water immersion is unavailable the athlete should be wrapped in cold wet sheets while others fan the body.

 Heat illness